Droopy

-Droopy is an animated character from the golden age of American animation.
+Droopy is an animated character created by Tex Avery for theatrical cartoon shorts produced by the Metro-Goldwyn-Mayer cartoon studio during the golden age of American animation.
 He is an anthropomorphic white Basset Hound with a droopy face.
-He was created in 1943 by Tex Avery for theatrical cartoon shorts produced by the Metro-Goldwyn-Mayer cartoon studio.
-Essentially the polar opposite of Avery's other MGM character, the loud and wacky Screwy Squirrel, Droopy moves slowly and lethargically, speaks in a jowly monotone voice, and—though hardly an imposing character—is shrewd enough to outwit his enemies.
-When finally roused to anger, often by a bad guy laughing heartily at him, Droopy is capable of beating adversaries many times his size with a comical thrashing.
+Essentially the polar opposite of Avery's other MGM character, the loud and wacky Screwy Squirrel, Droopy is deadpan, diminutive and hardly imposing, speaking a jowly monotone voice; his personality is a façade that hides his incredible strength and competence in outwitting his enemies.

 The character first appeared, nameless, in Avery's 1943 cartoon Dumb-Hounded.
 Though he was not called "Droopy" onscreen until his fifth cartoon, Señor Droopy (1949), the character was already named "Droopy" in model sheets for his first cartoon.
 He was officially first labeled "Happy Hound", a name used in the character's appearances in Our Gang Comics.
 He starred in 24 theatrical cartoons, ending in 1958 when MGM closed its cartoon department.
 The character has been revived several times for new productions including films and television shows also featuring MGM's other famous cartoon stars, Tom and Jerry, either as their ally or adversary.
-He's also known to be the guider of Cartoon Network back when it first launched at October 1, 1992.
+He hosted Turner Broadcasting System's Cartoon Network in its earliest days since its launch in 1992.

 In the cartoon Northwest Hounded Police, Droopy's last name was given as "McPoodle".
 In The Chump Champ, it was given as "Poodle".
 Nevertheless, Droopy is generally understood to be a Basset Hound.